Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights - NewsBreak

 - San Francisco is winless against the spread, and 0-4 overall, at home this year.

-- Los Angeles has two wins against the spread, and is 4-0 overall, on the road.
+- On the road, Los Angeles has two wins against the spread and is 4-0 overall.

-- The Rams have one win ATS (1-2) on the road as 3.5-point favorites or more.

-- Los Angeles has gone over the total twice in four away games this year.
+- Los Angeles has hit the over twice in four road games this year.

 Powered by Data Skrive.